 What Do We Get In the Box Of EKSA GT1 Cobra

-Starting with the box content, you’ll get a user manual that will give you a brief about how these earbuds work.
+Starting with the box content, you’ll get a user manual that will briefly explain how these earbuds work.

-Next comes the two extra pairs of silicone tips that you can replace with the one to match your perfect fit, a USB Type-C cable to quickly charge your charging case, and finally the charging case with the earbuds placed inside them.
-It has only one colour variant that is the black colour.
+Next comes the two extra pairs of silicone tips that you can replace with the one to match your perfect fit, a USB Type-C cable to charge your charging case quickly, and the charging case with the earbuds placed inside them.
+It has only one color variant, which is black color.

 Design & Build: Easy To Carry, Cool Appearance